PrudlowA-Msoe/DungeonCrawlerAI/README.md

 **What it does**

 - Starts from a parameterized **hand-designed** controller (with weights for things like distance to exit, monster risk, etc.).
-- Repeatedly perturbs those parameters and **keeps the changes** that improve the average fitness on sampled dungeons.
+- Repeatedly overwrites those parameters and **keeps the changes** that improve the average fitness on sampled dungeons.
 - Prints:
   - The parameter changes over time
   - The final performance achieved by the hill-climbed controller